pbollhorn/movie-app-frontend/README.md

 ## Features

 - Search ~90.000 movies via fuzzy search
+- See movie posters
-- See movie details and movie posters
+- See movie details including all cast and crew members
+- See movies for particular cast/crew member
+- Rate movies "Good" or "OK/bad"
+- Get recommendations based on your ratings
+- Mobile and Desktop friendly